moogacs/docs.buf.build/docs/generate/managed-mode.md

 For this reason, **Managed Mode** lets users override the values of several options, including `cc_enable_arenas`, `java_multiple_files`, `java_string_check_utf8`, and `optimize_for`.

-You can configure each of these options under the `managed` key like so:
+You can configure each of these options under the `managed` key like this:

 ```yaml title="buf.gen.yaml"
 version: v1